albennett/joint-cohort-dating-site-digitalnomads/README.md

 ## MVP requirements
 1. Users - use Firebase authentication.
-1. Like/favorite feature.
+1. Like/favorite feature
 1. A specific, niche market (for example FarmersOnly is a dating site for farmers).
 1. Profile picture for each user.
 MVP would be for a user to paste an image URL into an input field.
 1. Awesome CSS that matches your theme.

 ## Bonus Features (after you get MVP)
 1. Photo upload
 1. Messaging